One of the World’s Great Cities

 Eight Sports Teams

-There’s never a dull moment with eight Toronto-based professional sports teams, including the Toronto Blue Jays (baseball), Toronto Maple Leafs (hockey), Toronto FC (soccer), Toronto Raptors (basketball), Toronto Argonauts (football), Toronto Rock (lacrosse), Toronto Marlies (hockey) and Toronto Wolfpack (rugby).
+There’s never a dull moment with eight Toronto-based professional sports teams, including 2019 NBA champs the Toronto Raptors (basketball), Toronto Blue Jays (baseball), Toronto Maple Leafs (hockey), Toronto FC (soccer), Toronto Argonauts (football), Toronto Rock (lacrosse), Toronto Marlies (hockey) and Toronto Wolfpack (rugby).

 On average, Toronto has 305 days of sunshine.
 When weather isn’t agreeable, explore PATH, the largest underground pedestrian system in the world.

 City of Festivals

 Every season brims with celebrations of all kinds, from the Toronto Caribbean Carnival in the summer to the renowned Toronto International Film Festival in the fall.

 Care for a Skate or Ski?